danajcarroll/emergencyFundCalc/README.md

 ## Project Status

-Production is almost finished with this app.
-I want to add an info box to let users know what an emergency fund is, and how to navigate the app itself.
+Production is finished with this app!
+Tried some new things with this one and it feels really cool to have an app that I can use in the future.

 ## Description